Going to a theme park can be a scary experience for a plus-sized person. Your biggest fear….walking out of the ride in the “walk of shame”.

 Don’t fear Disney World!
 Disney World is very plus-sized friendly!

-Though I don’t talk about it much, I am plus-sized or as the Disney community likes to say “Pooh-sized”.
-I also love going to Disney.
-I have lost 24 pounds since the beginning of the year and I am training to do my first Walt Disney World Princess 10K in 2017.
-Fact is, I have a lot more weight to lose and because of my medical conditions, it takes forever to lose weight.
-I want to share with other plus-sized princesses my experience being Plus Sized at Walt Disney World.
+I am plus-sized or as the Disney community likes to say “Pooh-sized”.
+I also love going to Disney and don’t let my size stop me.
+I want to share with other plus-sized princesses or pooh-sized friends my experience being Plus Sized at Walt Disney World.

 Now during the hottest times of the year me and my husband get separate ride cars at the Haunted Mansion, Peter Pan, Winnie the Pooh, and Spaceship Earth.
 We like being close, but close can be gross when you are sweaty and sticky.

 One thing to remember is to make yourself comfortable.
 Sometimes I can look at a ride and discreetly say to the Cast Member that I am riding alone (even if I am with a group) or that I prefer not to be seated directly next to someone else (in a theater for example).
 Most Cast Members are very happy to make your ride as magical as possible.

 Exploring the Magic Kingdom as a Plus-Sized Princess

 Philharmagic and Carousel of Progress have theater seats that are of decent size.
 Country Bear Jamboree, the Tiki Room, and the Jungle Cruise have bench seating.